• Skip to primary navigation

 • In a bowl, toss the chopped pumpkin in the olive oil and lime juice.

-2 tbsp olive oil, 1 tbsp lime juice
+2 tablespoon olive oil, 1 tablespoon lime juice

 • Place on a large oven tray and roast for 30 minutes or until soft.